Ryanair losses widen on Covid travel restrictions - RFI

 Fierce European rival EasyJet last week ramped up its summer capacity and revealed narrowing losses on improving demand.

+Elsewhere Monday, London's Heathrow airport announced that its losses from the pandemic had reached £2.9 billion ($4.0 billion, 3.4 billion euros).

+"The UK is emerging from the worst effects of the health pandemic, but is falling behind its EU rivals in international trade by being slow to remove restrictions," said Heathrow chief executive, John Holland-Kaye.

-With travel restrictions easing, Ryanair earlier this month announced plans to hire more than 2,000 pilots.
+With travel restrictions easing however, Ryanair earlier this month announced plans to hire more than 2,000 pilots.

 At the start of the pandemic, it had slashed 3,000 pilot and cabin crew jobs, or 15 percent of staff, mirroring moves by airlines globally to save cash in the face of collapsing demand.